BioPsyk/cleansumstats/assets/meta_data_readMe_v3.txt

 ########################################################################
 #
 #     A critical part of our GWAS sumstats cleaning pipeline is accurate meta-data
 #  for each study.
-This meta-data give critical input to the cleaning pipeline,
+This meta-data gives critical input to the cleaning pipeline,
 #  allows us to annotate and organize studies, and collects information that is
-#  critical for down stream uses of the sum stats.
+#  critical for down stream uses of the cleaned sum stats.
 #
 #     It is critical the information is filled out accurately and completely.
 There
 #  are some automated checks, but it is not possible to computationally validate all
 #  pieces of info, so please fill out with care!
 #
 #     In addition to this meta data, we need the actual sum stats file, any associated
-#  readme files, and a pdf of the publication (potentially relevant supplementary
+#  readme files, and a pdf of the publication (and potentially relevant supplementary
 #  information as well).
 #
+#     The template generator tool assists this process by providing a "blank" meta-data
+#  for the study you are interested in.
+It will check our in house library to see if the
+#  stats have already been processed to save time, and stamp this template with version
+#  and date.
 ########################################################################

 ########################################################################